ohmnow/autonomous-agents-platform/docs/roadmap/00-master-plan.md

 1. **Autonomy First** - Build while users do other things
 2. **Production Quality** - Not prototypes, but deployable apps
-3. **Zero Configuration** - Works out of the box with org-level keys
+3. **Zero Configuration** - Works out of the box with NO external API keys required
-4. **Bring Your Own Keys** - Users can swap in their own API keys later
+4. **Graceful Degradation** - Features upgrade automatically when keys are provided
 5. **Predictable Outcomes** - Consistent quality through standardized templates

+> **Design Principle:** Everything works out of the box with zero external API keys.
+Features gracefully upgrade when keys are provided.

 ---